w3f/polkadot-wiki/docs/kusama-social-recovery.md

 The above diagram shows the whole process of recovering an account.

-> Note: ensuring that your new account has enough KSM for paying the transaction fees and some are
+> Note: Ensure that your new account has enough KSM for paying the transaction fees and the amount
-> used for reserved when doing the recovery.
+> that is used for reserved when doing the recovery.

-First, use your new account that shows in the [Account](https://polkadot.js.org/apps/#/accounts) page to initiate a recovery process by clicking the "Initiate recovery for another" option that is in the menu besides the send button.
+Navigate to the menu that is located besides the send button in the row of your new account and click the "Initiate recover for another" option.

 ![](/img/recovery/social-recovery-4.png)